 Recognized by Benchmark Canada 2014 as a litigation star

-Recommended by Best Lawyers in Canada 2013 and 2014 as one of Canada’s leading lawyers in the area of Aboriginal Law
+Recommended by Best Lawyers in Canada 2013-2015 as one of Canada’s leading lawyers in the area of Aboriginal Law

 Recommended by The Canadian Legal Lexpert Directory (2010 to 2014) as one of Canada's pre-eminent lawyers in the area of Aboriginal Law